Some professionals are looking to take a course to improve a specific area of their work or test-drive Rensselaer’s Rensselaer at Work program.

 - Take just one course and experience the difference in your job in just four months.

-- Test-drive one Education for Working Professionals course to see how it fits your goals at work and your busy life.
+- Test-drive one Rensselaer at Work course to see how it fits your goals at work and your busy life.

 - Network with other like-minded working professionals throughout the U.S. who are leading change and making a difference.